waggle-sensor/sensors/v4.1/README.md

 10. Packet Length + Current Data Buffer > 127: With regards to the waggle protocol, length of a packet and subpacket cannot exceed 127 bytes.
 However when the firmware collects all sensor data (Met/Light/Chem/Alpha/Plantower), the length of total packet must exceed 127 bytes.
 Therefore, the firmware checks length of packets and send them separately in multiple packets.

 11. Packetization (Finalize): Calculate CRC, add post script at the end of a packet, and make new packet.
+If it if the last packet for one requesting packet, first bit of 4th byte is 1.
+Otherwise, first bit of 4th byte is 0.

 12. Packetization (Current Data): Make a subpacket and add it in the existing packet.